Siddharthsas07/Machine-Leaning/Assignment_2/Readme.md

 ------------------------------------------------------------------------------------
 Packages used in Rscripts:
-1. Rpart ñ for rpart library
+1. Rpart ‚Äì for rpart library
-2.	rpart.plot ñ for rpart.plot library
+2.	rpart.plot ‚Äì for rpart.plot library
 ------------------------------------------------------------------------------------
 Steps to run Rscripts from command line:
 FILES ARE PLACED IN FOLDER "R"
-1. Place file named ñ ìshah_sas151830_command_line.Rî in your working directory.
+1. Place file named ‚Äì ‚Äúshah_sas151830_command_line.R‚Äù in your working directory.
 Also place training, test and validation files at the same location.
 2. Command to run rscript from command line:
 -	rscript shah_sas151830_command_line.R training_set.csv validation_set.csv test_set.csv
 3. The packages will take time to install.
 Wait for a while.